cdeccio/cougarnet/README.md

    the program in one pane, while a shell is instantiated in the new pane.
    `background` creates a new window that is not the focus (by default) and runs the program in that window.
-Default: run the program in the primary window, such that any new windows are panes must be started manually.
+Default: run the program in the primary window, such that any new windows or panes must be started manually.

 ## Hostnames